 There are two kinds of people in the world: cat people and dog people.
 Or something like that.

-You may think you know why you fall into one category or the other.
-You’re a dog person because you had Shadow the black lab by your side as a kid.
-You’re a cat person because you live in a small apartment.
+There may be good reasons you fall into one category or the other.
+Maybe you consider yourself a dog person because you had a dog as a kid.
+Maybe you own cats because you live in a small apartment.
 Or maybe you have an allergy to one animal and not the other.

 Of course, these factors (and others) do help predict whether you have cats or dogs as pets.
 (Or maybe you own a different kind of pet, or none at all — according to the APPA, 32 percent of households don’t have any animal companions.)

 But according to two recent studies, whether you’re a cat or dog lover may have more to do with your in-born personality than you think.
 Let me explain.

 In the first study, Dr. Sam Gosling, a psychologist at the University of Texas in Austin, and his team asked about 4,500 people whether they were dog people, cat people, neither, or both.
 They also gave the group a personality assessment that measured their Big Five personality traits, including their level of extroversion.

 According to Gosling, the research suggests there are significant differences on major personality traits between cat and dog people.